jcupitt/argh-steroids-webgl/README.md

   shaders would be fun.

 * If running locally, you need to tell your browser to allow JS to access file:// URLs.

   For example, in Chrome on Mac:

   	/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --allow-file-access-from-files

+  Or Linux:

+  	google-chrome --allow-file-access-from-files index.html

 # Author